spree-contrib/spree_mailchimp_ecommerce/README.md

 ## User first and last name

 By default, Spree doesn't provide `firstname` and `lastname` methods for the User model.
-However, MailChimp requires this fields. `SpreeMailchimpEcommerce` define these methods in presenter as
+However, MailChimp requires these fields. `SpreeMailchimpEcommerce` define these methods in presenter as

 ```ruby
   def firstname